SpaceShipTwo: VSS Unity

 In October 2015, it was reported that the second SpaceShipTwo would make its first flight in 2016.
 VSS Unity was unveiled in February 2016.

 A phase of testing called "Integrated Vehicle Ground Testing" began on VSS Unity in February 2016.
 Between 8 September and 30 November 2016, Virgin Galactic conducted a series of captive-carry flights of Unity, including planned glide flights (1 and 3 November 2016) for which the glide portion of the flight was cancelled because of wind speed.
 Glide flights of Unity began on 3 December 2016.

 After several glide flights over the preceding months, in July 2017, Richard Branson suggested that the craft was to begin powered tests at three-week intervals.
 In September 2017, CEO George Whitesides suggested that engine testing was complete, and that only a "small number of glide flights" remained before VSS Unity would begin powered tests flights.
 In October 2017, Branson suggested that SpaceShipTwo could reach space within three months, and that he could travel to space aboard a SpaceShipTwo within six months.
 A seventh high speed glide test was completed in January 2018.
 On 13 December 2018, SpaceShipTwo VSS Unity reached its highest altitude up to that point, 82.72 km.
 This surpassed the U.S. Government definition of space at 80 km but not the standard used elsewhere at 100 km.
 Despite the debate on where outer space begins, Mark Stucky would receive his astronaut wings, while Frederick W. Sturckow would not as he had already flown on the Space Shuttle four times.

 Following a February 2019 spaceflight, VSS Unity began to undergo modifications in preparation for commercial service; this includes an upgrading the flight deck and installing a passenger cabin.
 It was later revealed in 2021 that VSS Unity had actually suffered a large crack in its structure during its 2019 spaceflight, requiring repair work to the vehicle.
 Following its return to service VSS Unity made a test flight that included Richard Branson as a passenger on July 11, 2021.
 During this flight, the vehicle deviated from its planned flight course triggering a Federal Aviation Administration investigation into the issue.
 While in ascent the vehicle triggered a red warning light which indicated it had deviated from its safe flight path.
 On 2 September 2021, it was publicly announced that further SpaceShipTwo flight tests would be grounded by FAA mandate until the investigation was completed.
 The FAA cleared SpaceShipTwo flights to resume later in September, after deciding to expand the restricted aerospace around the vehicle's flight range.

-The final test flight (defined as final flight with only Virgin Galactic personnel onboard) was Virgin Galactic Unity 25 mission on 25 May 2023.
+The final test flight (defined as final flight with only Virgin Galactic personnel on board) was Virgin Galactic Unity 25 mission on 25 May 2023.
 The first operational flight of Unity (defined as the first flight flying passengers that were not Virgin Galactic employees) was Galactic 01 on 29 June 2023.